OskarRg/OskarRg/README.md

 <h1 align="center">Hello there🌇, I'm Oskar 🦦</h1>
 <h3 align="center">I am a third-year student at the Wroclaw University of Science and Technology, <br /> majoring in IT Automation Systems.</h3>

-- 🏡 I’m currently working on ***Beehive surveillance system, Pokémon TeamBuilder Web App and a few more***
+- 🏡 I’m currently working on ***Beehive overseeing system, Pokémon TeamBuilder Web App and a few more***

 - 🌱 I’m currently learning more about ***Embedded Systems and Communication Protocols, Scheduling Algorithms***